resbaz/resbaz2018/dunedin/workshops_description.markdown

 - Language: R

 ### Shiny Apps in R

 This mini workshop is designed to provide a hands on lesson for the creation of interactive shiny apps in R for data exploration.

-- Intended level: novice/intermediate
+- Intended level: intermediate
 - Language: R

 ### Web scraping

-This workshop is intended to convey the basics of scraping information from the web, e.g. tables on websites and cleaned into a usable format.
+This workshop is intended to convey the basics of scraping information from the web.
+For emxaple, obtaining data from tables on websites, and cleaning it into a usable format.

-- Intended level: novice/intermediate
+- Intended level: intermediate
 - Language: most likely R

 # Day 2